 Risk identification for all projects can be carried out in advance, and if multiple teams work on multiple projects simultaneously.

-If teams work on projects, consequently, detailed risk identification can be carried out consequently as well.
+If teams work on projects consecutively, detailed risk identification can also be carried out in sequence.
 Still, initial and high-level risk factors (items) need to be identified in the early stages.

 Project risk management details are included in the Business Value-Oriented Project Management (BVOPM) section.

-Risk items may be prioritized, so topics (items) that are most likely to occur are placed on top of the program risk list.
-They require more observations, discussions, prevention planning, and efforts during the realization of the project.
+Risk items may be prioritized, so that the most likely to occur scenarios (items) are placed on top of the program risk list.
+They require more observation, discussions, prevention planning, and efforts during the realization of the project.

 Potential project risk influencing other projects

-The BVOP suggests that risk that may impact other projects needs special attention.
-Such risks need to be identified, highlighted, and need higher-order in the risk list (the collection of all risk items).
+The BVOP states that if a risk may have an impact on other projects, it needs special attention.
+Such cases need to be identified, emphasized, and prioritized in the risk list (the collection of all risk items).

 Risk avoidance planning